fedeci/PhysiologyQuiz/CONTRIBUTING.md

 ## Setting up the project on a new machine

 - `git clone` the project.
-- (optional) Run `bundle install` in the terminal in the cloned project directory.
+- (optional) Run `make bootstrap` in the terminal in the cloned project directory to setup dependencies.

 ## Publishing